cmaloney/orly/starsha/README.md

 ## starsha: The Stig build tool.

-Starsha is used for building stig and its related tools and libraries.
+Starsha is used for building orly and its related tools and libraries.

 This documentation is a work in progress.
 As we remember features, usage, etc. we will add them to this doc.